YnTheNerd/YnTheNerd/README.md

-- 👋 Hi, I’m @YnTheNerd
+- 👋 Hi, I’m @YnTheNerd and I hate centering divs
 - 👀 I’m interested in understanding data-driven solutions and how they solve real-world problems
 - 🌱 I’m currently learning data processing and experimenting project deployments with docker
 - 💞️ I’m looking to discover practical SWE practices collaborate on open-source data projects or internships opportunities where I can contribute to building robust Data pipelines and APIs